brianreinhold/Nordic-MPM-Health-Devices/README.md

 The current time info will indicate whether the PHD supports time stamps at all and for those PHDs that do the information contained in the time stamp.

-PHDs that only _generate_ measurements while connected to a PHG and never send stored measurements do not need to report time stamps.
+PHDs that only _generate_ measurements while connected to a gateway and never send stored measurements do not need to report time stamps.
 The time of reception is taken as the time stamp.
-These PHDs do not need to make their sense of current time accessible to the PHG as it serves no purpose.
-The Current Time Info packet will indicate that no time clock is supported.
+These PHDs do not need to make their sense of current time accessible to the gateway as it serves no purpose.
+A gateway requesting the Current Time Info from a PHD that does not support a time clock will get an unsupported indication.

-PHDs that store data or report time stamps in their measurements even if they do not store data must make their sense of current time accessible to the PHG.
-In this standard, when the PHG requests the current time, the current time also contains a set of meta data which indicates the PHD&#39;s capabilities with respect to its time clock.
+PHDs that store data or report time stamps in their measurements even if they do not store data must make their sense of current time accessible to the gateway.
+In this standard, when the gatewat requests the current time, the current time also contains a set of meta data which indicates the PHD&#39;s capabilities with respect to its time clock.

 The format of the Current Time Info is as follows: